-If you hold a passport from another country, you are responsible for meeting all entry requirements and obtaining a visa, if required.
-If so, we recommend using a fee-based visa service, such as our preferred provider VisaHQ.
+If you hold a passport from another country, you are responsible for obtaining any necessary visas and meeting all entry requirements.
+If a visa is required, we recommend using a fee-based visa service, such as our preferred provider VisaHQ.

 The seasons in Australia are the opposite of those in the Northern Hemisphere with December and January being the hottest months and July and August the coldest.
 Australian winters are fairly mild, but a bit rainy.
 The Great Barrier Reef is best visited September-December, but it can also be seen May-August (it's a bit cooler then; cyclones can disrupt sightseeing plans January-April).
 Be sure to take a sweater, no matter when or where you're going.

 Check out the current weather conditions in Australia